Buying a Weimaraner Puppy

 2. provide a supply of food

-3. provide a blanket smellng of Mum
+3. provide a blanket smelling of Mum

 4. follow the Code of Practice for Dog Breeding